 The Trustees of Reservations Properties on the Islands

 On Nantucket the Trustees manage the Coskata-Coatue Wildlife Refuge, a rugged 1,117-acre landscape made up of two long peninsulas.
 This unique barrier beach environment is filled with dunes, cedars, and woodlands.

 Martha’s Vineyard has a wealth of Trustees properties, from the Menemsha Hills and Brickyard properties in Chilmark to the Cape Poge Wildlife Refuge and Mytoi Gardens on Chappaquiddick.
-Other properties include the Long Point Wildlife Refuge and Cottage in West Tisbury, Norton Point Beach in Edgartown, and Wasque Beach in Chappaquiddick.
+Other Trustees’ properties on the beaches of Martha’s Vineyard, include the Long Point Wildlife Refuge and Cottage in West Tisbury, Norton Point Beach in Edgartown, and Wasque Beach in Chappaquiddick.
 The Long Point Wildlife Refuge is one of the largest publicly accessible tracts of land on the island and includes 632 acres of salt and freshwater ponds, grasslands, and sandy beachfront.
 The Trustees also rent the four-bedroom Long Point Beach Cottage, with spectacular views of the refuge and waterfront access.